 Henricão played with Associação Atlética Portuguesa.
 In 1957, he joined Esporte Clube Bahia with teammate Joe.
 He was a big centerback of Bahia that won the Taça Brasil of 1959, currently considered by the CBF as the first Brazilian Championship in history.
 It is considered by many historians as the most important football tournament in Brazil at the time.
 In 1961 and 192, Esporte Clube Bahia finished second behind Pele's Santos.

 CB: Vicente Arenari (Brazil)

-Vicente Arenari began in Flamengo's youth teams, where he start his professional career in 1954, but did not feature much.
+Vicente Arenari was born in 1935.
+He began in Flamengo's youth teams, where he start his professional career in 1954, but did not feature much.
 He became a star with Bahia, where he played between 1956 and 1962, winning the 1959 Brazilian Football Championship.
 He would also play with Palmeiras and Nacional-SP, where he finished his career in 1967.

 CB: Juvenal Amarijo (Brazil)

-Juvenal Amarijo started his career with Cruzeiro-RS, joining Flamengo in 1949, then Palmeiras in 1951, moving to Bahia in 1954.
-He played for the Brazil in the 1950 FIFA World Cup.
+Juvenal Amarijo started his career with Cruzeiro-RS, joining Flamengo in 1949, then Palmeiras in 1951.
+He moved to Bahia in 1954.
+At the international level, he played for the Brazil in the 1950 FIFA World Cup.
 Juvenal lost his money after retiring from playing and was living in poverty.
 He died on October 30, 2009, at to age 85, in the city of Salvador, in Bahia, Brazil, due to respiratory failure.